bigascon/Java_studies/README.md

 ## Random Battleship

 A non hard-coded recreation of the classic Battleship game.
-The game now generates a random board every time the game is restarted.
+The game now generates a random board every time the it is restarted.